 History of National Sovereignty Day Argentina

-The Battle of Vuelta de Obbligato took place on November 20, 1845, when the Anglo-French army violated the Paraná River.
-As the navy went against the will of the Argentine Confederation, a small Argentine army decided to oppose the Anglo-French navy in a battle.
-Although the opposing side emerged victorious on the battleground, the wounds of the fallen soldiers got the best of the enemy’s troops.
+The Battle of Vuelta de Obligado took place on November 20, 1845, when the Anglo-French navy invaded the Paraná River.
+As the Anglo-French navy went against the will of the Argentine Confederation, a small Argentine army decided to oppose it in a battle.
+Although the attacking forces emerged victorious on the battleground, the wounds of the fallen soldiers got the best of the enemy’s troops.

 Britain and French armies suffered such heavy losses through the whole military campaign that they were forced to surrender on the bargaining table, requesting Juan Manuel de Rosas, the Governor of Buenos Aires, for a peace treaty — despite being victorious.